natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P.108A%20serie%202.md

 * 1 x 102 mm 102/35 mod 14 cannon, nose-mounted (50 rpg)

+The only offensive armament the {{PAGENAME}} has is a massive 102 mm 102/35 mod 14 cannon cannon mounted on the nose in a downward-pointing angle, intended to aiding the pilot to hit the ship without putting the nose down.

+In theory, the 102 mm cannon is capable of one-shotting any plane it comes across, and crippling any ground or light naval targets.
+However, in practice, the cannon is largely useless against these targets due to relatively poor accuracy and awkward firing angles, as well as the difficulty in aiming it due to the plane's poor handling.

+Thus, the only realistic usage of 102 mm cannon is against static targets, which can be hit (mostly) reliably at around 500 m range, though in doing so also means that you will effectively expose yourself to any aircraft above you or even AI AA guns on the ground that could hit you due to the plane's huge size.

 === Defensive armament ===
 {{Specs-Avia-Defensive}}
 <!-- ''Defensive armament with turret machine guns or cannons, crewed by gunners.
 Examine the number of gunners and what belts or drums are better to use.
 If defensive weaponry is not available, remove this subsection.'' -->